habibimatrix/downtify/README.md

 ## How It Works — The Organizer Pipeline

-The Organizer is the heart of DowntiplX.
+The Organizer is the heart of Downtiplx.
 Every downloaded (or manually scanned) audio file passes through **12 deterministic steps**:

 ```
 ┌─────────────────────────────────────────────────────────────────────┐